carlosrasensio/WeatherApp/README.md

     - *View* - created programmatically and UIViewController, configures UI.
     - *ViewModel* - business logic, gets the data from service and injects it to the view.

-    - *NetworkManager* - responsible for making API calls.
+    - *WeatherNetworkManager* - responsible for making API calls.
     - *RequestHandler* - responsible for creating service URL and request.

     - *Constants* - app useful data.
 In this case, especially in order to generate the URL.